 Step 3: Determine Action Plan:

 This bias for action is what makes the best executive coaching programs very powerful for the executive.
 An executive is ( & always will be) judged by the results.
 No escape from it.
 The results come from only action.
 Any amount of intellectual discussion on strategy and plan of action will not give the benefit of execution.
 Waiting too long for strategizing is a mistake a lot of good leaders make, and prevents them to move from good2great.

 - Setting goals, with all the elements thereof, can be a very powerful experience.
 Deep exploration will enable the client to see part of his personality that he was not aware of before.
 Holding the mirror, and peeling the onion are popular metaphors in the realm of executive-leadership coaching.

 - But the transformation happens when the client converts the awareness to action.
-Else, he would remain in the ‘intellectual high’ of the new awareness, without any potential benefits.
+Else, he would remain in the ‘intellectual high’ of the new awareness, without any potential benefits of coaching.
 A Certified Executive Coach can nudge the client from awareness to action easily & smoothly.

 - A client hires an executive coach for the action to be identified, and then the support to stay on course.